learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 - n2 = Observations from second sample.

-When the cumulative distributions shows large maximum deviation d, it is a reflection of difference between the two sample distributions.
+When the cumulative distribution shows large maximum deviation d, it is a reflection of the difference between the two sample distributions.

 The critical value of d for samples where n1=n2 and is ≤ 40, the K-S table for two sample case is used.
-When n1 and/or n2 > 40 then the K-S table for large samples of two sample test should be used.
+When n1 and/or n2 > 40 then the K-S table for large samples of two-sample test should be used.
 The null hypothesis is accepted if the calculated value is less than the table value and vice-versa.

-Thus use of any of these nonparametric tests helps a researcher to test the significance of his results when the characteristics of the target population are unknown or no assumptions had been made about them.
+Thus, the use of any of these nonparametric tests helps a researcher to test the significance of his results when the characteristics of the target population are unknown or no assumptions had been made about them.

 ### Example